 Looking back, what happened?
 All I know is that at that moment I had the clarity and strength to stop.
 A gamma ray made it through the earth’s magnetic field and hit my brain in just the right spot?
 Only a slightly better explanation than that god did it.
 But maybe if we put our stories together we will see a pattern and understand more than we do now.
 Maybe we could put a book of stories together and I think it may be the sort of book which could be quite helpful to newcomers, too.
 So bring ‘em on.

-He has written a number of articles posted on both AA Agnostica and AA Beyond Belief.
+He has written a number of articles posted on AA Agnostica.
 You can read and/or download his book as a PDF right here: My Collected Published AA Stories.